mckaymatt3/mckaymatt3/README.md

 Proficient with languages such as JavaScript, React, Ruby, Rails, SQL, HTML, and CSS.
 Always willing to help and go above and beyond to find the right solution.
 Please reach out if you have any ideas you'd love to collab on.

 - 🔭 I’m currently looking to join a company and help that team achieve its goals (and have a little fun along the way too).
-- 🌱 I’m currently focusing on refining my skills with JavaScript & learning Python shortly
+- 🌱 I’m currently focusing on refining my skills with JavaScript & learning Python shortly.
 - 💬 Ask me about music, sports (especially the Miami Heat), coding, comedy, dream job/house/car, favorite concert/movie, favorite (or least favorite) dad joke, and 3 items you'd take with you to a deserted island.
 - ⚡ Fun fact: 🔥 Let's gooo Heatttt (in 6) 🔥
 - 📫 How to reach me: https://www.linkedin.com/in/matt-mckay-cpa/